chendo/geotag-alpha-site/_pages/readme.md

 ## Known issues

-* App may not reconnect if device goes out of range, or there is heavy Bluetooth interference
+* Camera may not be able reconnect if device goes out of range, or there is heavy Bluetooth interference